 9 Spider vs steel

 Wearing a cup #4

-If you’re set on wearing a cup but want to minimize the discomfort and the danger factor associated with steel cups, we’d definitely recommend trying out a spider cup.
-Not only will it keep you protected, it allows for far better lateral movement than your standard steel cup and is often completely forgotten about while rolling due to how comfortable it is.
+Suppose you’re set on wearing a cup but want to minimize the discomfort and danger associated with steel cups.
+In that case, we’d definitely recommend trying out a spider cup.
+Not only will it keep you protected, but it also allows for far better lateral movement than your standard steel cup.
+It is often completely forgotten while rolling due to its comfort.

-Keeping your lucky charms safe is a tricky business on the mats, no matter how experienced you get.
-But remember BJJ is a game of decisions and positions.
-Make the right decisions, select the right positions and if necessary wear the right protection and you’ll be able to leave the mat with a smile rather than a grimace on your face.
+Keeping your lucky charms safe is tricky on the mats, no matter how experienced you get.
+But remember, BJJ is a game of decisions and positions.
+Make the right decisions, select the correct positions, and, if necessary, wear the proper protection.
+You’ll be able to leave the mat with a smile rather than a grimace on your face.

 If we’re talking about balls in martial arts, we can’t not feature this beast.
 Check out this absolute unit brushing off a groin shot like nothing: